ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 ### HTTPS and Secure WebSockets

 HTTP is widely supported in browsers and implementations of IPFS.
-For example, the [IPFS HTTP Gateway is a general purpose API for retrieval](https://docs.ipfs.tech/reference/http/gateway/#trusted-vs-trustless) from IPFS peers over HTTP that is broadly used in IPFS implementations, tooling and infrastructure.
+Perhaps most common is the [IPFS HTTP Gateway](https://docs.ipfs.tech/reference/http/gateway/#trusted-vs-trustless), a general purpose retrieval API with HTTP semantics that is broadly used in IPFS implementations, tooling and infrastructure.

+#### Request/Response vs Bi-directional streaming

-Since HTTP is a request/response protocol, it's not well suited for [Bitswap](https://docs.ipfs.tech/concepts/bitswap/) and other libp2p protocols.
-WebSockets, on the other hand, are a bi-directional streaming protocol and are well suited for libp2p based protocols like Bitswap.
+Request/response protocols like HTTP are not very well suited for streaming protocols like [Bitswap](https://docs.ipfs.tech/concepts/bitswap/).
+WebSocket (and WebRTC and WebTransport), are bi-directional streaming protocols and are well suited for libp2p based protocols like Bitswap.
 What's more, WebSockets are supported in all modern browsers and are compatible with Service Workers.

 #### TLS certificates for HTTP and WebSockets